herrkaefer/classes/README.md

 I write C using CLASS style with fun.
 When developing some algorithms in C targeted at embedded system where static memory is used instead of dynamic heap memory, I tried to adapt the CLASS style to the embedded version.

-To avoid use of heap memory, the following issues need to be re-considered:
+To avoid use of heap memory, the following issues need to be addressed:

 - How to create object with user-adjustable parameters?
 - How to initialize object with parameters?